On this page, you can find additional configuration for adding PayPal to your Drop-in integration.

 See the PayPal sandbox testing guide for more information.

-In the following table you see an overview of the PayPal accounts that you need for your test integration:
+The following table shows the PayPal accounts that you need for your test integration:

 |Account type||Description||Use it to|